-Long coupled GCM simulations show that decadal-to-centennial modulations of ENSO can be generated without any change in external forcing (Wittenberg, 2009; Yeh et al., 2011), with multi-decadal epochs of anomalous ENSO behaviour.
-The modulations result from nonlinear processes in the tropical climate system (Timmermann et al., 2003), the interaction with the mean climate state (Ye and Hsieh, 2008; Choi et al., 2009, 2011, 2012), or from random changes in ENSO activity triggered by chaotic atmospheric variability (Power and Colman, 2006; Power et al., 2006).
+Long coupled GCM simulations show that decadal-to-centennial modulations of ENSO can be generated without any change in external forcing (Wittenberg, 2009; Yeh et al., 2011), with epochs of extreme ENSO behaviour lasting decades or even centuries.
+The modulations result from nonlinear processes in the tropical climate system (Timmermann et al., 2003), the interaction with the mean climate state (Ye and Hsieh, 2008; Choi et al., 2009; Choi et al., 2011; Choi et al., 2012), or from random changes in ENSO activity triggered by chaotic atmospheric variability (Power and Colman, 2006; Power et al., 2006).
 There is little consensus as to whether the decadal modulations of ENSO properties (amplitude and spatial pattern) during recent decades are due to anthropogenic effects or natural variability.
-Instrumental SST records are available back to the 1850s, but good observations of the coupled air-sea feedbacks that control ENSO behaviourincluding subsurface temperature and current fluctuations, and air-sea exchanges of heat, momentum and water-are available only after the late 1970s, making observed historical variations in ENSO feedbacks highly uncertain (Chen, 2003; Wittenberg, 2004).
+Instrumental SST records are available back to the 1850s, but good observations of the coupled air-sea feedbacks that control ENSO behaviour - including subsurface temperature and current fluctuations, and air-sea exchanges of heat, momentum, and water - are available only after the late 1970s, making observed historical variations in ENSO feedbacks highly uncertain (Chen, 2003; Wittenberg, 2004).